stealthcrazy/Projects/README.md

 # Projects

+# Hi there College Admissions!
+# My name is Sohan Prabhu
-# I am currently in the proccess of uploading all the projects form my computer to this repositoty
+# I am currently proccess of uploading all my projects that i have worked on to this Github repository.
+This might take a day or two.
+# These projects have been all done by me